Richardyangfan78/Dual-backbone-Graph-Fusion-Network/README.md

 fusion module.
 A shared multitask predictor estimates the band gap, gap type (direct versus indirect/metal), and thermodynamic stability class.

-### Repository Overview

-The release supports the following tasks:

-- Recompute the archived five-fold metrics from out-of-fold predictions
-- Download and SHA-256 verify the five final integrated DBGFN checkpoints
-- Evaluate each checkpoint on its fixed test partition
-- Run five-checkpoint ensemble inference on new crystal structures
-- Inspect performance figures, gate analysis, and screened candidates

 ### Directory Structure